danfuzz/samizdat/doc/samizdat-0/library-code.md

 <br><br>
 ### Primitive Definitions

-#### `apply(function, value*, list?) <> . | !.`

-Calls the given function with the given arguments.

-It is valid to pass no arguments other than `function`, in which case the function is called with no arguments.

-If any other arguments are supplied, then each of the initial `value` arguments is taken to be an arbitrary value, and the final `list` argument must be a list, whose contents are "flattened" into the final list of arguments to pass to the function.
-For example, this is a five-argument call:
-`apply(fizmoFunc, "foo", "bar", "baz", ["frob" "twiddle"])`

-This function returns whatever the called function returned (including void).

 #### `boxGet(box, ifNotSet?) <> . | !.`

 Gets the value inside a box.
 If the box does not (yet) have a value, this